 So, the EUR is at best levels for the year, it’s the best performer on the month and the quarter, let’s hope that people are not shorting it:

 Ah, they are.
 The images above are retail sentiment indicators provided by IG and Oanda.
 You can clearly see that 80% of retail traders are short the best performer on the year (IG) and 76%+ are short the NZD (Oanda).
 The likelihood of price pulling back at these levels is high, that’s fair enough.
 But the probability of price rallying higher next week is a little higher if you ask me.
 I think it’s because it’s easy money to squeeze retail traders as the price pushes higher and higher against them.
 I’m not averse to the mean reversion idea, but I think you need a reason why you think it’s going to drift lower.

-Hopefully, it surprises you that we focus heavily on fundamentals/sentiment before looking at the price charts.
+Hopefully, it surprises you that I focus heavily on fundamentals/sentiment before looking at the price charts.
 I personally believe it’s crucial – especially for day trading.
-I suppose the long and short of it is: do your homework on what you’re thinking about trading, consider where it is and why it’s there before you click the button.
+I suppose the long and short of it is; do your homework on what you’re thinking about trading, consider where it is and why it’s there before you click the button.